 And this is true.
 While this law can vary state to state, in Orange County, it is illegal for someone to sleep in their car overnight.
 This forces the homeless to seek refuge wherever they can find it.

 For many residents of Orange County, this refuge was found in the Santa Ana Riverbed.
-Unfortunately, Orange County officials have started to remove the homeless encampments from the riverbed as of January 22nd, 2018.
-The riverbed was home to upwards of 500 homeless inhabitants, and had become somewhat of a community.
+Unfortunately, Orange County officials have started to remove the homeless encampments from the riverbed as of Jan.
+22, 2018.
+The riverbed was home to upwards of 500 homeless inhabitants and had become somewhat of a community.
 However, despite the riverbed being a place of refuge for the homeless, its weather conditions are far less than ideal.

 “It gets really cold,” Dean says, referring to the times he slept on the riverbed.
 “You just have to wear layers and layers of clothes.
 Oh, and it gets freezing down by the riverbed.
 The wind chill there has to lower the temperature by at least 15 degrees.”

-In the late hours of the night to early hours of the morning, the temperature in Orange County can drop to around 45°F. Coupled with the wind chill from the riverbed, its residents can be forced to cope with temperatures that can be below freezing.
+In the late hours of the night to early hours of the morning, the temperature in Orange County can drop to around 45 degrees F. Coupled with the wind chill from the riverbed, its residents can be forced to cope with temperatures that can reach below freezing.

 For Dean, he had access to clothes that made the riverbed conditions at least somewhat bearable.
 But for others less prepared, these conditions can be fatal.

 Additionally, the blistering heat is a problem that is much more prominent for the homeless in California.
-With the amount of greenhouse gases in the atmosphere increasing rapidly, temperature extremes can become a much more frequent occurrence.
+With the rapidly increasing amount of greenhouse gases in the atmosphere, temperature extremes can become a much more frequent occurrence.
 Intense heat can leave one prone to heatstroke and dehydration, and these conditions can be hastened and amplified in urban areas where the pavement and buildings retain and absorb excess amounts of heat.